Our Tigers do amazing things every day, and we'd like to share them with you.

 - The Center for Leadership in Education offers practical workshops for school administrators, teachers and parent groups across the state.
 Its members serve as unpaid consultants and advisors to school leaders and system administrators.

-- Sean McComb, an English teacher at Patapsco High School & Center for the Arts in Dundalk and an adjunct instructor for the College of Education, was named the 2014 National Teacher of the Year.
+- Sean McComb, an English teacher at Patapsco High School and Center for the Arts in Dundalk and an adjunct instructor for the College of Education, was named the 2014 National Teacher of the Year.

 College of Fine Arts and Communication